polarysekt/polarysekt.github.io/_posts/2020-06-10-Get-Stoked.md

 # Get Stoked

+This is a work in progress.

+However some of the notes may be already useful, so instead of putting it in drafts, we put it here.

 ## Do Research

 Before jumping in to the market, it is probably a good idea to at least familiarize yourself with the basics of stock trading.